CodewithAshwani/Customer-Churn-Analysis/README.md

 Customer Churn Analysis for Bank Customer Data

 **Procedure:**
-Data Collection: Gather bank customer data including demographics, account information, transaction history, and other relevant details.
+1. Data Collection: Gather bank customer data including demographics, account information, transaction history, and other relevant details.

-Data Cleaning: Process the data to handle missing values, remove duplicates, and correct inconsistencies.
+2. Data Cleaning: Process the data to handle missing values, remove duplicates, and correct inconsistencies.

-Data Segmentation: Segment the data based on various attributes such as gender, activity status, credit card status, country, products, age groups, credit scores, and account balance groups.
+3. Data Segmentation: Segment the data based on various attributes such as gender, activity status, credit card status, country, products, age groups, credit scores, and account balance groups.

-Churn Rate Calculation: Calculate churn rates for each segment to identify patterns and trends.
+4. Churn Rate Calculation: Calculate churn rates for each segment to identify patterns and trends.

-Visualization: Create visual representations (charts, graphs, dashboards) to illustrate customer distribution and churn rates across different segments.
+5. Visualization: Create visual representations (charts, graphs, dashboards) to illustrate customer distribution and churn rates across different segments.

-Analysis: Analyze the visualized data to draw insights on customer behavior and churn tendencies.
+6. Analysis: Analyze the visualized data to draw insights on customer behavior and churn tendencies.
-Conclusion and Recommendations: Summarize findings and provide actionable recommendations to reduce churn.

 **Methodology:**
-Descriptive Analytics: Use statistical methods to describe the basic features of the data and identify patterns.
+1. Descriptive Analytics: Use statistical methods to describe the basic features of the data and identify patterns.

-Exploratory Data Analysis (EDA): Explore data visually to uncover underlying structures, detect outliers, and test hypotheses.
+2. Exploratory Data Analysis (EDA): Explore data visually to uncover underlying structures, detect outliers, and test hypotheses.

-Data Visualization: Utilize tools like pie charts, bar graphs, and histograms to present the data in an easily interpretable format.
+3. Data Visualization: Utilize tools like pie charts, bar graphs, and histograms to present the data in an easily interpretable format.

-Segmentation Analysis: Group customers into segments based on common attributes to identify specific churn trends within each segment.
+4. Segmentation Analysis: Group customers into segments based on common attributes to identify specific churn trends within each segment.

-Churn Rate Analysis: Measure the proportion of customers who leave the bank within a certain period across different segments.
+5. Churn Rate Analysis: Measure the proportion of customers who leave the bank within a certain period across different segments.

 **Project Description:**